Quantum field theory on curved manifolds: The Unruh effect and Hawking radiation on manifolds

 Note that the situation is very similar to the Schwinger effect for a constant electric field.
-In the Schwinger effect, the potential has been shifted by a gauge transformation; in the Unruh effect, the Lorentz transformation gives vielbeins of exactly the same shape.
+In the Schwinger effect, the potential has been shifted by gauge transformation and the equation looks always the same on each $U_i$.
+In the Unruh effect, the Lorentz transformation gives vielbeins of exactly the same shape on each $U_i$.
 In both cases, the observer is always looking at the same physics on a static manifold.

-Of course, the mathematical description of the frame bundle does not require an observer, but in physics an observer is inevitable.
-In this case, the observer is nothing but a section of the frame bundle.
-Previously, we have introduced $d\phi$ to describe covariant derivatives of the gauge symmetry.
-We have seen that both $\phi$ and $d\phi$ are the sections of the vector bundle, and the connection is introduced to make $d\phi$ covariant by the gauge symmetry.
-Now we can see that $d\phi$ is also a section of the frame bundle.
-If an observer stays in the same frame, there is no (non-trivial) connection required for $d\phi$.
-However, when an observer is accelerating, $d\phi$ traverses the frame bundle in the direction of the fibre and its motion causes Lorentz transformation.
-This is called ``the moving frame''.

-Is local analysis possible also for the Unruh effect, if we follow the previous calculations of the Schwinger effect?
+Our primary question here is ``Is the same local analysis possible also for the Unruh effect, if we follow the previous calculations of the Schwinger effect?''
 Our answer is ``No''.
-What is important here is that the definition of the covariant derivative uses the Lorenz frame in which the vierbein is diagonalized {\it in the neighborhood}.
+What is important here is that the mathematical definition of the covariant derivative uses the Lorenz frame in which the vierbein is diagonalized {\it in the neighborhood}.
 On the other hand, as is shown explicitly above, the vierbein of the local inertial frame is diagonalized {\it only at the point}.
-(Note that the off-diagonal elements vanish since $\sinh a(\tau-\tau_A)=0$ at $\tau=\tau_A$.)
+(Note that the off-diagonal elements vanish at the point since $\sinh a(\tau-\tau_A)=0$ at $\tau=\tau_A$.)
 Since the covariant derivatives are defined for the Lorentz frame while the Unruh effect is defined for the inertial frame, it seems impossible to examine the Stokes phenomena of the Unruh effect directly (and locally) in terms of the field equations\cite{Matsuda:2023mzr}.
 This mismatch has prevented the local analysis of the Unruh effect for a long time.